memfault/interrupt/_drafts/cmsis-packs.md

 > PyOCD integrates CMSIS-Pack management as a way of accessing flash algorithms
 > for chips not natively supported by the tool.
 It's a pretty awesome way to
-> provide flashing support to a LOT of chips!
+> provide flashing support to a LOT of chips!<br>
+> To learn more, check out our [Deep Dive into ARM Cortex-M Debug Interfaces]({% post_url 2019-08-06-a-deep-dive-into-arm-cortex-m-debug-interfaces %}).

 For example, if I wanted the CMSIS-Pack for an Atmel SAMD21 chip, I can run these commands from my terminal: